helmedeiros/markup-svc/docs/architecture/decisions/0008-hot-reload.md

 - Every `Decide` call acquires a read lock for the duration of the call.
 - The swap acquires a write lock just long enough to replace the inner Decider pointer.

-With `sync.RWMutex`:
+With `sync.RWMutex`, the holder follows a minimum-lock-hold shape: `RLock`, copy the inner pointer to a local variable, `RUnlock`, then call `inner.Decide(ctx, req)`.
+The captured `inner` stays alive through the local variable for the duration of the call, so:

-- A `Decide` call already past the `RLock` sees its captured Decider through to completion.
-Held the way Go's RWMutex works, the call cannot be interrupted by a writer — the swap waits.
+- A `Decide` call that has already copied its inner sees that captured Decider through to completion.
+The swap is never blocked by engine work — it just waits for the (sub-microsecond) RLock-during-copy windows to clear.
-- A `Decide` call arriving during the swap waits for the `Lock` to release, then sees the new Decider.
+- A `Decide` call arriving while a writer holds the Lock waits for the swap to complete, then captures the new inner.
-- The old Decider is garbage-collected once no `Decide` call retains a reference.
+- The old Decider is garbage-collected once no in-flight `Decide` retains its captured reference.

-Per-`Decide` overhead is one `RLock` + `RUnlock`.
+Per-`Decide` overhead is one `RLock` + `RUnlock` plus one pointer copy.
 Uncontended RWMutex RLock is `sync/atomic`-backed: tens of nanoseconds on commodity hardware.
 Against the engine's per-rule `Eval` cost (microseconds at typical rule-set sizes), invisible.

 **Alternative considered**: `atomic.Pointer[markup.Decider]`.
 Not available at the project's Go 1.18 baseline. `atomic.Value` works in 1.18 but its `Store` panics if the concrete stored type changes between calls — using it would require wrapping every Decider in a stable struct type before storing.
 The RWMutex approach is type-safe, well-understood, and the overhead is negligible at any practical QPS.